The port of Assab in Eritrea is becoming a point on the Saudi-UAE Military Coalition’s main supply route.

 Second is to use the port of Assab as a local logistics hub, situated relatively close to the conflict.
 Given the distances that must be traveled over sea to get to Aden from Sudan, Egypt, Saudi Arabia or the United Arab Emirates, the port of Assab is located at a vantage ground.

-Third is Saudi Arabia will be able to turn Eritrea into a tool to destabilize the situation in Ethiopia.
+Third is Saudi Arabia will be able to turn Eritrea into a tool to destabilize the situation in Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia.
 It’s possible through the monoethnic communities of Ogaden and Oromo controlled by Eritrea.
 The Ethiopian government is conducting a rough anti-Saudi politics and, de facto, destroying all pro-Saudi Islamist entities.

 Alternatively, a recent U.N. report claimed that 400 Eritrean soldiers were deployed to Aden to support the Saudi-led coalition.
 The Emirati vessels in Assab could either transport the Eritrean troops or ferry equipment and supplies to the Eritrean troops already in Yemen.
 Assab is becoming a point on the Saudi-led coalition’s main supply route.